vatlab/vat-docs/content/Documentation/keyconcepts/supportedtypes.md

 +++
+title = "Variants"
-title = "Supported types of variants" weight = 1
+weight = 1
+hidden = true
 +++

-# Supported types of variants
+## Supported types of variants

-## How variants are imported and stored in variant tools
+### How variants are imported and stored in variant tools

-*variant tools* import different types of variants as follows:
+**Variant tools** import different types of variants as follows: